-- Interview with Mervyn Auchmuty 19th October 2022 - General information
+- Interview with Mervyn Auchmuty 19th October 2022

 Name of farmer/farm (company)

 Mervyn and Robert Auchmuty

 Name of Respondent

 Mervyn

 Tell me a bit about yourself and how you got into farming?

 Grew up on a family farm, farming has been his way of life.
 Helping with lamb and sheep as a child.
 He never became a farmer, he was always one.

 Location of farm

 Lecarrow, Co.
 Roscommon.

-Show on map, if possible (attached)Yes DNo D https://goo.gl/maps/UHjnp3XtdnDaEdv4A
+Show on map, if possible (attached)Yes □No □

+https://goo.gl/maps/UHjnp3XtdnDaEdv4A

 Size of farm (ha)400 acres- some is rented- 400 acres

 How many people work in the farm?

 Permanent staff2 permanent

 Temporary1 every Saturday and summer usually 2

 Comments

 What is/are the main products of the farm? (consider the past 5 years)

-Crops - what type?Bean Bean
+Crops - what type?Wheat, Barley Oats and Bean

-Livestock -what type?Sheep, Beef Other - specify
+Livestock -what type?
+Sheep, Beef Other - specify

-Yes D No D Yes, on the crop side If yes, Is all th ne farm cultivated with RA practices? all 🗆 Part of it Can yo u describe the RA practices you use in the farm? - Direct drill all the crops - They don't plough - unusual in Ireland for a tillage farmer to not plough.
-There is great cultural heritage in ploughing in Ireland. - Every crop is sewn with a disc drill; no disturbance. - Cover crops; no bare ground over the winter. - Keeping the soil alive - microbes - Plants creating nutrients; symbiotic relationship between plants and soil - Absorbing carbon - Into roots - Soil degrades when no plant is there - Cover crops; every different plant brings something different - Roots can mean a lot - he can tell when a root is healthy or not. - Natural life cycles; organic matters; plants used as compost - Soil structure; by not ploughing you are building soil and root structure - Good soil structure; aerates soil for worms - Better water management Less runoff - RA is lot freer than organics
+Does the farm implement any regenerative agriculture (RA) practices?
+Yes □ No □ Yes, on the crop side If yes, Is all the farm cultivated with RA practices?
+All Part of it \square - specify100% of the cropland is regenerative.
+Can you describe the RA practices you use in the farm?

+- Direct drill all the crops - They don't plough unusual in Ireland for a tillage farmer to not plough.
+There is great cultural heritage in ploughing in Ireland. - Every crop is sewn with a disc drill; no disturbance. - Cover crops; no bare ground over the winter. - Keeping the soil alive microbes - Plants creating nutrients; symbiotic relationship between plants and soil - Absorbing carbon - Into roots - Soil degrades when no plant is there - Cover crops; every different plant brings something different - Roots can mean a lot he can tell when a root is healthy or not. - Natural life cycles; organic matters; plants used as compost - Soil structure; by not ploughing you are building soil and root structure - Good soil structure; aerates soil for worms - Better water management - Less runoff - RA is lot freer than organics